stakater/mto-docs/content/how-to-guides/integration-config.md

     clientName: vault
 ```

-If enabled, than admins have to provide secret, URL and SSO accessorID of Vault.
+If enabled, then admins have to provide secret, URL and SSO accessorID of Vault.

 - `secretReference.name:` Will contain the name of the secret.
 - `secretReference.namespace:` Will contain the namespace of the secret.